pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 *"What is that helm you are wearing?!"*

-Let your Twitch viewers be fully immersed by providing them with interactive and real-time information about `Worn Equipment`, `Combat`, `Skills`, `Inventory`, `Bank` and more!
+Let your Twitch viewers be fully immersed by providing them with interactive and real-time information about `Worn Equipment`, `Combat Statistics`, `Skills`, `Inventory`, `Bank` and more!

 Get better engagement with...
-- **New players** who are not familiar with all the items, which can be overwhelming.
-This gives them a low-threshold way of getting the information.
+- **New players** who are not familiar with most of the content.
-- **Existing casual players** who are missing information about the latest game updates.
-Answering the same questions about new items can be repetitive.
+- **Existing casual players** who are not up-to-date about the latest changes.
 - **Existing frequent players** who would like to give advice on the loadout.
-Most items are directly visible on the player model, but some harder to see (e.g. rings / bracelets).
-Vieweers can also take some time to inspect the loadout without being dependant on what menu tab the streamer has open.
-- **Streamers** who would like to relate to statistics about combat or items after for example a fight or drop.

-[Twitch Extensions](https://www.twitch.tv/p/extensions/) are used to allow this additional viewer engagement.
+[Twitch Extensions](https://www.twitch.tv/p/extensions/) are used for this additional viewer engagement.

 ## Requirements
 - [Runelite Client](https://runelite.net/) with Plugin Hub enabled